evanrinehart/theory1/README.md

    9.458333333333334                 -1.0                0.125
 ```

-This simulation returned to a previously visited state after 6.347222222222222
+This simulation returned to a previously visited state after
-- 0.125 = 6.222222 2 PI = 6.2831853, so it appears that the simulation gets
+6.347222222222222 - 0.125 = 6.222222.
+2π = 6.2831853, so it appears that the
-closer to what we expect if you reduce the granularity, which also increases
+simulation gets closer to what we expect if you reduce the granularity, which
-the rate of time steps.
+also increases the rate of time steps.
 That is awesome.

 We're not done being awesome yet.
 The run algorithm goes forward in time, but
 with some signs swapped around it could have gone back in time.
 The perfect